| Title: | Fit, Simulate and Diagnose Exponential-Family Models for Multiple or Multilayer Networks |

 If |

-In addition, the following attr
+In addition, the following attr-style attributes are included:

 nw |